Nominom/BCnEncoder.NET/README.md

 A Cross-platform BCn / DXT encoding libary for .NET

 # What is it?
-This library is my attempt at writing a texture block compression library.
+BCnEncoder.NET is a library for compressing rgba images to different block-compressed formats.
+It has no native dependencies and is .NET Standard 2.1 compatible.

+Supported formats are:
+ - Raw unsigned byte R, RG, RGB and RGBA formats
+ - BC1 (S3TC DXT1)
+ - BC2 (S3TC DXT3)
+ - BC3 (S3TC DXT5)
+ - BC4 (RGTC1)
+ - BC5 (RGTC2)
+ - BC7 (BPTC)

 # Current state
-The current state of this library is in early development, but I'm planning on implementing support for more codecs and different algorithms.
-The current version is capable of encoding and decoding BC1-BC5 images in KTX format.
+The current state of this library is in development but quite usable.
+I'm planning on implementing support for more codecs and different algorithms.
+The current version is capable of encoding and decoding BC1-BC5 and BC7 images in KTX format.
 Only KTX format is supported for compressed images, but I might implement DDS support later.

 # Dependencies